ROCKY FLATS NATIONAL WILDLIFE REFUGE

 represents a remarkable Colorado milestone.
 For decades, the center of Rocky Flats was home to a manufacturing plant

-supporting America’s nuclear program.
+supporting America’s nuclear weapons program.
 But in the mid-2000s, following a massive 10-year cleanup project costing more than

 $7 billion, the U.S. Environmental Protection Agency (EPA), Department of Energy (DOE), surrounding cities and all other